Meme1079/PsychWiki/CONTRIBUTING.md

 # Rules

-1. It must be releted to Psych Engine not other engines.
+1. It must be releted to Psych Engine, not other engines.
 If I encountered this i'll closed the pull request you made.
 2. If you add a Lua Function you must test it before adding and must be useful.
+Also the current lua version that the engine is using is 5.1.
 3. If you just did a pull request, that is not serious or useless I'd closed this pull request and banned you from this repostory.
 4. And Lastly follow the format shown below, if not i'll put in `invalid` tag and closed it.